England's right-back options - ranked

 Alexander-Arnold is the best attacking right-back England have at their disposal, hence why Southgate regularly used the Liverpool man as a midfielder - with mixed degrees of success.

-After Euro 2024, it seems that Alexander-Arnold's time as a midfielder for England is most likely over, but that shouldn't harm his chances of featuring for his country, After all, on his day, there is no better right-back in world football.
+After Euro 2024, it seems that Alexander-Arnold's time as a midfielder for England is most likely over, but that shouldn't harm his chances of featuring for his country.
+On his day, there is no better right-back in world football.

 Defensive questions continue to be asked of the Liverpool star and he often finds himself under immense scrutiny - more so than other players in his position.
 But England need to find a place for him under Tuchel if they want to turn from nearly men into champions.

-Kieran Trippier's international retirement and Walker's declining form only boosts his England chances.
+Kieran Trippier's international retirement and Walker's decline only boost his England chances.